moralleh/api-open-finance-fi/README.md

-# API Simulator - FI
+# API Simulator - Financial Institution

 This is an API that simulates a financial institution (FI).
 It was developed as part of a project during my current internship at **Compass UOL**.